-THINGS TO DO IN JUPITER – 5 WAYS TO DOUBLE UP YOUR OUTDOOR FUN
+THINGS TO DO IN JUPITER – DOUBLE UP OUTDOOR FUN

 Sea turtles, deep diving, elegant reptiles that waddle to shore to lay their eggs, have a home at the Loggerhead Marinelife Center in Juno Beach, a popular Things To Do in Jupiter activity.

 Known world-wide, Loggerhead’s veterinarians provide care for turtles injured by fish hooks, nets and boats.
 The sea turtles recuperate in salt-water tanks.
 The release of recovered sea turtles on the beach is a popular event where hundreds of locals cheer as the recovered sea turtle swims back home.